 Clipping your horse can seem overwhelming.
 What’s the right clipper and clipper blade to use?
 My horse is turned out 24/7, does he need to be clipped, and if so what’s the right clipping pattern?
 Don’t worry, there’s no right or wrong answer to if you should or shouldn’t clip your horse.
 But there are some simple ways to figure out the right clippers, blades, and clip pattern for your horse.

-What are the different clipping patterns?
+What are the Different Clipping Patterns?

 Full Body Clip